Dragon Tiger Gate: Sequel

 In a Hong Kong interview with the production crew, it was quoted that the cast and crew intends to create a sequel to expand the story on screen by summer of 2007.
 However, with the original cast committed to a long list of other projects, there has been no indication of any level of production or completion by the announced date.
 As of now, there has been no further mention of a sequel.

+Reception

+Paul Fonoroff of the South China Morning Post stated that there was a "bad script" and "plodding plot".
+Another article by the South China Morning Post stated that the "overtly cartoonish feel" resulted in reception from film reviewers being "lukewarm".